isaacnmm/pestpolicy-hugo2XX/content/posts/help-for-fertilizer-burn-in-lawn/index.md

 layout: post
 ---

-[Fertilizer](https://pestpolicy.com/how-to-fix-fertilizer-burn-on-lawn/) is a vital component of a healthy, vibrant lawn, providing essential nutrients that promote lush growth, rich color, and strong root systems.
+[Fertilizer](https://pestpolicy.com/how-to-fix-fertilizer-burn-on-lawn/)is a vital component of a healthy, vibrant lawn, providing essential nutrients that promote lush growth, rich color, and strong root systems.
 However, in the quest for a greener lawn, it's possible to overdo it, leading to a common and frustrating problem: fertilizer burn.

 This damage, characterized by brown, scorched patches, can quickly turn your aspiring emerald carpet into a mottled eyesore.